MonashProteomics/MaSpeQC/README.md

 		- `CREATE USER 'yourusername'@'localhost' IDENTIFIED BY 'yourpassword';`
 		- `GRANT ALL PRIVILEGES ON maspeqc.* TO 'yourusername'@'localhost';`
 		- `FLUSH PRIVILEGES;`
-    	- Add the database, user and password to the following files (the files are downloaded into the main MaSpeQC directory and will need to be moved).
+    	- Add the database, user and password to the following locations (the files can be downloaded <a href='https://github.com/MonashProteomics/MaSpeQC/releases/download/1.07/database-login.json'>here</a> and <a href='https://github.com/MonashProteomics/MaSpeQC/releases/download/1.07/default.maspeqc_gen'>here</a>).
     		- mpmf-pipeline/Config/database-login.json
     		- mpmf-pipeline/Config/.maspeqc_gen
     		- mpmf-server/Config/database-login.json